Raj-Srikar/Sudoku-Solver/README.md

 # Sudoku-Solver

 Solves Sudoku within seconds.
 The Sudoku can be given manually in the output screen or from a file.
+Also implemented as a GUI Application using Tkinter.

 ## Input Format